Bulgoksan (Seongnam and Gwangju)

-Mt.
-Bulgok serves as a public recreation area at the southernmost part of the Seongnam green belt between Jeongja-dong and Gumi-dong.
+Bulgoksan serves as a public recreation area at the southernmost part of the Seongnam green belt between Jeongja-dong and Gumi-dong.
 It also hosts hang gliding take-off runs in the Southwest and Northeast.

-Mt.
-Bulgok is designated trail with Mt.
-Youngjang by Seongnam.
+Bulgoksan is designated trail with Yeongjangsan by Seongnam.
 Its peak is near to Sunae, Jeongja, Gumi-dong.
-Mt.
-Bulgok is loved by the citizens of Budang.
+Bulgoksan is loved by the citizens of Budang.

-To the north, Bulgoksan Mountain passes Taehyeon and Saemaul Pass by Taehyeon and Saemaul Pass, and leads to Neungnae Pass and Galmachi Pass, and Namhansansan Island.
+To the north, the Bulgoksan mountain passes Taehyeon and Saemaul Pass by Taehyeon and Saemaul Pass, and leads to Neungnae Pass and Galmachi Pass, and Namhansansan Island.
 To the south, it passed the Danggogae in Bucheon, followed by Seongnae-eup in Seongnam, Gwangju, and Sunjeong-gu in Yongin.

 The hiking begins in Sunae-dong, Jeongja-dong, and Gumi.
 Starting in Jeongja-dong, people go to Bukjeong High School and the water station to climb the ridge and then follow Namgeung-dong.
 There is also a course of origin that connects to the Munjeongsan Mountain in Opo-myeon.
 On the top of the mountain can be seen a new town in Bundang, Yongin, and Jukjeon, and the natural ecosystem is well preserved, and a dense forest is abundant, creating a new view of Chunghyak-dong.

-Handed down Story
+Legend

 There is a story that the name of mountain is named Bulgok because there was a temple in the mountain.
 Jeongja-dong residents considered this mountain holy.
 They had a ritual they performed for the mountain spirit.
 Because of this the mountain is also called as Mt.Seongduck or Mt.
 HyoJong.
 (In Hanja, "seong" means holy and "duck" means virtue.)